lehuuhuy29/lehuuhuy29/README.md

 <b> 💻 CURRENT WORK </b>

-Currently, I'm a software engineer at TMA Solution, joining as a Full Stack Software Engineer on a healthcare project based in the US.
+Currently, I'm a software engineer at TMA Solutions, joining as a Full Stack Software Engineer on a healthcare project based in the US.

 <b> 📚 TECH STACK </b>